Are you fed up with how much it costs to grocery shop? I know I used to be, until I learned how to save money on groceries.

 Don’t ever buy a main dish meal that is already prepared for you.
 For example, don’t buy a green pepper that is already stuffed for you.
-Pack that rice, bean, meat, and cheese in there yourself and save a wad of cash!
+Pack that rice, beans, meat, and cheese in there yourself and save a wad of cash.
 The same goes for a veggie/fruit tray or other items that you pay to have someone else chop up produce for you.
 This is always a great way to waste money.
 You get less food for a higher price.
 When you buy items that come pre-cut, you are paying more for convenience.
 The other day I saw a rump roast packaged with pre-cut carrots and potatoes that was selling for double the price of a roast, potatoes, and carrots sold separately.
-Don’t be duped by convenience!
+Don’t be duped by convenience.

 17. Make it yourself:

 Some items like peanut butter, juice, and beans are better to make yourself.
 Not only will you cut out any harmful additives and excessive salt and sugar, but you will also save money by making it yourself.
 Buy peanuts, fruit and hard beans and crush, juice, and boil your way to cheaper staples.